hjunlee91/hjunlee91.github.io/_posts/2019-12-05-linked_list.md

 		target_node = head->next;
 	} while(sort_happen != false);
 }
+'''c

 Bubblesort is one of the sorting.
-We will take a look later.
+We will take a look later.<br>
-Let's think that stand in the line follow the height order.
+Let's think that stand in the line follow the height order.<br>
-Bubblesort is comparison that 1:1 comparing to data, if I'm taller than next person, change the position.
+Bubblesort is comparison that 1:1 comparing to data, if I'm taller than next person, change the position.<br>
-After one cycle, the tallest one is stand the first of the line.
+After one cycle, the tallest one is stand the first of the line.<br>
-We repeat sorting until there is no change the position.
+We repeat sorting until there is no change the position.<br>

+'''c
 void printNode(node* head) {
 	node* target_node = head->next; // point out the node next to head
 	while(target_node->next != NULL) {